tvogels01/quotes/QUOTES.md

 >
 > — Henry James

+> A little bit less is better than too much.
+>
+> — Joss Stone

 > Only after disaster can we be resurrected.
 It’s only after you’ve lost everything that you’re free to do anything.
 Nothing is static, everything is evolving, everything is falling apart.
 >
 > — Chuck Palahniuk, Fight Club